rajshekharM/working_May/README.md

 ### Testing your Pynq-based Hardware Setup

+-- As the RPC session is running in one terminal, open another terminal to configure and run the scripts on vta

 Before running the examples on your development machine, you’ll need to configure your host environment as follows:

 #On the Host-side

 __$export VTA_PYNQ_RPC_HOST=10.44.4.105__

 __$export VTA_PYNQ_RPC_PORT=9091__

+-- In addition, one will need to edit the *vta_config.json* file on the host to indicate that we are targeting the Pynq platform, by setting the TARGET field to "pynq".
+-- Alternatively, one can copy the default *vta/config/pynq_sample.json* into the TVM root as *vta_config.json*.

+# On the Host-side

+__$cd <tvm root>__

+__$cp vta/config/pynq_sample.json vta_config.json__

+# On the Host-side

+__$python <tvm root>/vta/tests/python/pynq/test_program_rpc.py__

+-- *You can track progress of the FPGA programming and the runtime rebuilding steps by looking at the RPC server’s logging messages in your Pynq ssh session opened in another terminal*

+Now we run the 2D convolution test program :

+# On the Host-side
+__$python <tvm root>/vta/tests/python/integration/test_benchmark_topi_conv2d.py__

+**We observe the GOPS is way slower than the prevous time when executed on VTA sim which used the host pc h/w This one is using the Pynq's FPGA h/w**

+In our case the GOPS were variable :
+- 1.00
+- 13.00
+- 3.17
+- 19.07